szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This spell is thematically beautiful but very underperforming, especially due to how it only works once per turn.
 This improves the spell in the following ways:

 - The damage from the spell can now affect a target once per round instead of per turn.
 It's up to you how much you want to exploit the enemy's AI with this.
 - The damage is the same, but the minimum damage has been increased: evil targets take 2d8+4 (from 2d10) magic damage, and undead take additionally 3d8+6.
-This damage is no longer resistable by magic resistance
+This damage is no longer resistible by magic resistance
 - The spell also causes enemies blindness for 1 round, with a 40% chance of pushing them back away **from the original caster** and knocking them prone for half a round, unless they save vs. Spell.
 This effect cannot be stopped by magic resistance either.
+Because it pushed them away from the caster, it is recommended for the purposes of strategy, to stand at the other end of the wall from the enemies.

 **Component 507:** Make Aid a party buff and optionally disable the character glow

 This makes the spell generally more useful by making it a party buff.
 To avoid issues with combat scripts, the targeting is vanilla, that is, Aid is cast on a target, and then it spreads to nearby targets.
 Also, for convenience, the range of the spell is no longer melee, but equivalent to the range of the spell Poison.

-Optionally, the character glow can be disabled in the configuration file.
+Optionally, the character glow can be disabled in the configuration file, as it causes a lot of visual clutter when it spreads to everyone.

 **Component 508:** Make Restoration-type spells restore stat draining and make Greater version an area of effect spell